edwin-adams/Cravate-app/readme.md

   <figcaption>Vendor list.</figcaption>
 </figure>

-6. When the admin clicks on a vendor, they will be able to see vendor details, name and username,the admin can delete the vendor from the system.
+6. Upon the administrator's selection of a particular vendor, the system will display the vendor's comprehensive information, including their name and username.
+The administrator will have the privilege to remove the vendor from the system.

 <figure align="center">
   <img src="images/vendor_details.jpeg" alt="Vendor details" height="400" />